OrenBochman/jekyll-blog/_posts/2017-1-1-Hello-World.md

 ---
 layout: post
-title: :boom: My Data Science Portfollio - up and running :sparkles:!
+title: My Data Science Portfollio - up and running :sparkles:!
+tags: [data science, jekyll, open source]]
 ---

 I've been thinking about setting up a portfollio for a while.
 It certainly can save time when discussing projects that are scattered all over the web.
 Anyhow this is also a bit of an experiment.